Myanmar–United States relations: 19th century relations

 The first contact between the Konbaung Dynasty of Burma and the United States were the letters sent from King Mindon in 1856–57 to Presidents Franklin Pierce and James Buchanan.
 King Mindon hoped for a bilateral treaty that would help provide some protection against the British Empire.

 Later on March 20, 1879, former US President Ulysses Grant visited Rangoon for a short visit on a round-the-world tour following his retirement from the presidency.
 At the time of his visit, lower Burma, including Rangoon, had been lost to the British in the Second Anglo-Burmese War.
 Grant was impressed with Rangoon and predicted it would become one of the biggest and most important cities in Asia.

 Mid-20th century relations

 The US Embassy Rangoon was established 19 September 1947 in anticipation of Burma's independence with Earl L. Packer as the first Chargé d'Affaires ad interim.
 The first ambassador Jerome Klahr Huddle was appointed on 17 October later that year.

+After their defeat in the Chinese Civil War, parts of the Nationalist army retreated south and crossed the border into Burma.
+The United States supported these Nationalist forces because the United States hoped they would harass the People's Republic of China from the southwest, thereby diverting Chinese resources from the Korean War.
+The Burmese government protested and international pressure increased.
+Beginning in 1953, several rounds of withdrawals of the Nationalist forces and their families were carried out.
+In 1960, joint military action by China and Burma expelled the remaining Nationalist forces from Burma, although some went on to settle in the Burma-Thailand borderlands.

+In response to Prime Minister U Nu's policies of moderate socialism in the 1950s, the United States Embassy in Rangoon translated and published George Orwell's Animal Farm in Burmese, as a propaganda tool.
+As of 2023, this is the only one of Orwell's works to have been translated into the language.

+Despite the relationship between the two countries being periodically troubled, the United States generally tried to maintain good relations with Burma, for multiple reasons.
+The country was and remains a strategically important one, being on the Bay of Bengal and bordering both India and China.
+Rangoon hosted both the Soviet and Chinese embassies, which made it a good listening post during the Sino-Soviet split of the 1960s.
+Burmese heroin was flooding the United States, and stopping this trade, and the money laundering that came with it, was a priority.